-Susie’s master bathroom underwent just as dramatic a transformation.
+Susie’s main bathroom underwent just as dramatic a transformation.
 She and her family replaced drywall, plumbing, tile, installed a new vanity and tub.

 The serene final product is exactly the peaceful retreat that this family deserves.
 White roman shades with a grey ribbon banding are the perfect match for the clean, classic look.

-Susie’s shades are Classic Roman Shades in Rio Winter White with edge banding in Pebble.
+Susie’s shades are Premium Roman Shades in Rio Winter White with edge banding in Pebble.